neil-edelman/cdoc/readme.md

 `enum Format<strong> CdocGetFormat</strong>\(void\)`

  - Return:
-   What format the output was specified to be int\.
+   What format the output was specified to be in `enum Format`\.
 If there was no output specified, guess before from the output filename\.